DanielNetSet/minecraft_fishing_bot/README.md

 Set keyboard focus on the computer vision window and press "q" to quit.

-It is buggy when multiple people are fishing in the same spot.
+It messes up when multiple people are fishing in the same spot because it reads other subtitles.

 Make sure you don't have Minecraft minimised when you start the script.

-It is still a work in progress.